cyberzilla/jquery-camshoot/README.md

 [Demo](https://cyberzilla.github.io/jquery-camshoot/demo.html)

-Tested on Google Chrome, Vivaldi, and Mozilla Firefox.
+Tested on New Edge, Google Chrome, Vivaldi, and Mozilla Firefox.

-Not Working on Edge Browser
+Not Working on Old Edge Browser

 #### OPTIONS